Agriculture & Farming UK-wide

 If you are a farmer

 Farmers using traps for pest control (such as controlling rats, stoats, or mink) must comply with the new trap licensing and identification requirements once they are commenced.
 The practical change is that you will need NatureScot-approved training before setting traps, and each trap must carry your identification number.
-Snares are replaced by regulated cable restraints with specific technical requirements.
+Snares and cable restraints are now banned outright in Scotland (from 25 November 2024) — there is no compliant replacement device, so you must use other lawful methods of predator control.

 If you run a pest control business

-The glue trap ban is immediate and absolute.
-There are no exemptions for professional pest controllers.
+Scotland's glue trap ban applies to everyone: unlike England, it provides no exemption for professional pest controllers.
+The ban was brought into force by commencement regulations rather than taking effect immediately on Royal Assent, but once in force it is absolute.
 You must remove glue traps from all client premises and use alternative methods.
 Trap operator training and registration requirements will also apply to your operations.

 General licences for bird control